freiburgermsu/ROSSpy/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Upgrade the package**
-Many bugs many have been resolved in new versions of the software.
+Many bugs may be resolved in new software versions.
 Please `pip install --upgrade rosspy` before submitting an issue.

 **Describe the bug**
 1. Provide a copy of any TraceBack errors